cam587/blockbuster-movie-model-risk-analysis/PROJECT_JOURNAL.md

 ---

 #### 2. Are mega-budget movies more likely to be major hits, hits, break-even results, or misses?
-According to the data, there have been 14 mega-budget films (production budget of $250+ million) since 2015, 50% have been a major hit or hit (Major Hit = 4.0x
+According to the data, there have been 28 mega-budget films (production budget of $250+ million) since 2015, 50% have been a major hit or hit (Major Hit = 4.0+x budget, Hit = 3.0x-4.0x budget), and the other 50% being misses.
+Mega-budget films are extremely hit-or-miss, and the average profitability ratio in 2019 has decreased from 2.19 to .86 in 2025, converting to about a 61% decrease.
 * **Why is this important to IMAX?**
   Mega-budget movies are often designed as global theatrical events and are therefore especially important to premium exhibitors.
 Even when a movie does not meet a studio's estimated profitability target, it may still generate substantial worldwide ticket sales from which IMAX can earn revenue.
-However, if mega-budget films increasingly fail to attract large audiences, IMAX may face weaker box-office participation and more difficulty filling premium screens with high-demand content.
+However, as mega-budget films increasingly fail to attract large audiences, IMAX faces weaker box-office participation and more difficulty filling premium screens with high-demand content.

 * **Data used:**
   `budget_tier` and `hit_status`